laravel-liberu/documentation/docs/frontend/filters.md

 Note that each option must have a `{label: 'my-label', value: 'my-value'}` structure.

-### bulma/EnsoIntervalFilter
+### bulma/LiberuIntervalFilter

-This Bulma styled date interval filtering component, built on top of the generic version of the component is designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.
+This Bulma styled date interval filtering component, built on top of the generic version of the component is designed to be used within the **Liberu ecosystem**, requiring less configuration from the dev.

 #### Example:
 ```vue